FernaMunoz/ReTech-UXD/README.md

 ## Skeleton
 The fourth plane, which is the skeleton, is where the graphic interface is designed, the navigation and how components such as buttons, text, images, etc. will be placed.
 Wireframes are a visual representation of what users will see and interact with in the application.
 The purpose of a wireframe is to visualize the concept of the project.

-In this case to make a design for an application to donate or recycle electronic devices.
+In this case to make a design for an application to donate electronic devices.
 Designing the visualization of how this application will work, with its components and screens.

-Below are the wireframes designed for the mobile application where you upload publications to donate and find recycling points for electronic devices, as well as talk to people interested in your publications and schedule a meeting point.
+Below are the wireframes designed for the mobile application where you upload publications to donate electronic devices, as well as talk to people interested in your publications and schedule a meeting point.

 ![Pantalla inicio sesion](https://github.com/user-attachments/assets/9d4f85b0-28fe-40c2-89be-0c1f86fcd9a2)